-On Thursday February 5, students at the Synergy Quantum Academy approached the front gate of their school as part of an LAUSD-wide walkout against the ICE raids in Los Angeles and in solidarity with Minneapolis’s organizers against Operation Metro Surge.
+On Thursday February 5, several students at the Synergy Quantum Academy approached the front gate of their school as part of an LAUSD-wide walkout against the ICE raids in Los Angeles and in solidarity with Minneapolis’s organizers against Operation Metro Surge.

 Teacher Ricardo Lopez was present at the front gate on Thursday and, after having received images from the school regarding some of the student’s injuries, decided it was best to open the gate to allow the kids to easily walk out, minimizing potential harm from occurring again.